 Any opportunity to reduce second-hand smoke is a good investment because there is no safe level of exposure to second-hand smoke, and smoke-free events both denormalise smoking and encourage people to think about quitting.
-Furthermore a recent survey, Talking About The Smokes (TATS) found that support for smoke-free festivals and events is strong in Aboriginal and Torres Strait Islander communities, particularly among those who don’t smoke: for never smokers, support was 71%, for ex-smokers 65%, and for non-daily smokers 70%.
-Half of all daily smokers were in favour of smoke-free events (51%).
+Furthermore a recent survey, Talking About The Smokes (TATS) found that support for smoke-free festivals and events is strong in Aboriginal and Torres Strait Islander communities, particularly among those who don’t smoke: for people who have never smoked, support was 71%, for ex-smokers 65%, and for people who do not smoke daily 70%.
+Half of all people who smoke daily were in favour of smoke-free events (51%).

 Pledging to be smoke-free demonstrates an active commitment and motivation to change.
 Evidence shows that when someone makes a public declaration (pledge) they are more likely to follow through with that promise, both for themselves, but also because of what others might think of them if they don’t maintain their promise.
 We also know that people are more likely to stick with a commitment that has real value, purpose and meaning to them.

 Smoke-free pledges are a good population health promotion tool because: